 Proteins specifically expressed in the outer limiting membrane

-The outer limiting membrane is a row of cell-junctions located where the inner and outer segments of photoreceptors connect, as illustrated by integrin subunit beta 8 (ITGB8), which is a component of integrin complex.
+The outer limiting membrane is a row of cell-junctions located where the inner and outer segments of photoreceptors connect, as illustrated by integrin subunit beta 8 (ITGB8), which is a component of the integrin complex.
 Integrin complexes are important for cell to cell and cell to matrix interactions.
 Crumbs 2 (CRB2) is another protein expressed in the outer limiting membrane.
-CRB2 is component of the Crumbs cell polarity complex, a protein important for many cellular processes during embryonic development.
+CRB2 is a component of the Crumbs cell polarity complex, a protein important for many cellular processes during embryonic development.
 Mutation in this gene has been reported to cause congenital disorders such as retinitis pigmentosa.

 Proteins specifically expressed in the inner nuclear layer and ganglion cells

-A transcription factor that may be involved in the development of cells in the inner nuclear layer (INL), horizontal cells in particular, is visual system homeobox 2 (VSX2).
-VSX2 is expressed in the nuclei of subset of cells in the INL.
+A transcription factor that may be involved in the development of cells in the inner nuclear layer (INL) is a visual system homeobox 2 (VSX2).
+VSX2 is expressed in the nuclei of a subset of cells in the INL.
 Recoverin (RCVRN), similarly to SAG, is known to block phototransduction in rods in darkness.
-Here we show that RCVRN is expressed in photoreceptor cells and in subset of cells in INL.
+Here we show that RCVRN is expressed in photoreceptor cells and in a subset of cells in INL.
 Calcium binding protein 5 (CABP5), is a member of a protein family involved in intracellular signaling.
 However, the exact function of this gene is unknown.
 A mouse homolog has been found in the INL of mice.
-Our analysis shows that CABP5 is expressed in the INL and ganglion cells in human retina.
+Our analysis shows that CABP5 is expressed in the INL and ganglion cells in the human retina.
 The axons of ganglion cells are collected in the nerve fiber layer, as exemplified by PI16, and extend through the optic nerve to various visual centers in the central nervous system.
 PI16 is a peptidase inhibitor that has been reported to be involved in stress response in cardiac muscle and vasculature.
-Its function in retina is not yet characterized.
+Its function in the retina is not yet characterized.

 Proteins specifically expressed in the inner and outer plexiform layers

-The outer and inner plexiform layers (OPL and IPL) contain synapses through which the nerve signals are transmitted between the different cells in retina.
+The outer and inner plexiform layers (OPL and IPL) contain synapses through which the nerve signals are transmitted between the different cells in the retina.
 Anoctamin 2 (ANO2) encodes a calcium-activated chloride channel expressed exclusively in the OPL.
 CPLX4 is a protein located in the IPL and may be involved in synaptic vesicle exocytosis.
 Glutamate metabotropic receptor 6 (GRM6) is, as the name suggests, one of several types of metabotropic receptors that bind the neurotransmitter L-glutamate in the central nervous system.
-In retina, GRM6 is detected in both the OPL and IPL.
+In the retina, GRM6 is detected in both the OPL and IPL.